FSMaxB/lfs-me/README.md

 **WARNING**
 You should be aware that you should not under any circumstances use *lfs-me* in a production environment ( outside a virtual machine or chroot ) if you don't now what you are doing and how it works.
 This might break your system horribly if you try to install packages in there.

-It isn't recommended to uninstall packages with the builtin *remove* option without checking beforehand if some needed files might get deleted.
-Otherwise you could brick your system by removing files that have also been installed by other packages and are needed by them.

 Package Format
 --------------
 The packages are simple tarballs with xz compression that contain some extra files with meta information: